junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 It's been three days and Sam starts to worry.
 Dialing for the hundredth time while pacing up and down the library, Sam frowns at the floor.
 Dean walks in when Sam hangs up the phone again.

-Dean reads his face, "Calling Cass?"
+Dean reads his face, "Calling Cas?"

 "Yeah, still no answer," Sam says, grumpily, throwing the phone onto the desk, "goes directly to the voicemail.
 Every time."